classiebit/eventmie-pro-docs/resources/docs/3.0/events/simple-events.md

 ## SEO

-Write meta titles, keywords, and descriptions.
-These tags will be specific for each event, for event-specific SEO.
+Optimize your event for search engines by adding meta titles, keywords, and descriptions.
+These tags are specific to each event and help improve event-specific SEO.

 **Form Fields**